-Warning: When using the shutdown procedure for your system, enter the correct command before you stop the system.
+Warning: When using the shutdown procedure, enter the correct command before you stop the system.
 Failure to do so, may result in loss of data.
-Please refer to your operating system documentation.
+Please refer to the operating system documentation.

 - 1. Exit any applications that are running.
-Consult the applications manuals for instructions. - 2.
-Ensure that the media drives do not contain any media. - Exit the operating system using the appropriate shutdown command. - a.
-It is possible to execute the shutdown procedure from the system console (local or remote line) with the base unit key set to the Secure position.
-Remember, before rebooting the system, to set the base unit key mode switch to the Normal or the Service position. - b.
+Consult the application manuals for instructions. - 2.
+Make sure that the media drives, if any, do not contain any media. - 3.
+Exit the operating system using the appropriate shutdown command. - a.
+It is possible to execute the shutdown procedure from the system console (local or remote line) with the CPU drawer key set to the Secure position.
+Remember, before rebooting the system, to set the CPU drawer key mode switch to the Normal or the Service position. - b.
 When the shutdown program is executed, a warning message is sent to all connected terminals.
 You can specify the time period between the sending of the warning message and the system shutdown.